richchapler/AzureSolutionsDocumentation/docs/wip/DataExplorer_Delta.md

 New-Item -ItemType Directory -Path C:\KustoSDK -Force
 ```

-Verify that the directory was created:
+#### 3.1.1 Verify that the directory was created

 ```powershell
 Test-Path C:\KustoSDK
 ```

-- If `True`, proceed to **3.2**
-- If `False`, manually create the directory and check file permissions
+If `False`, manually create the directory and check permissions.

 #### 3.2 Download NuGet CLI